 Movement training within neurorehabilitation utilises knowledge from the fields of theoretical motor control and learning, exercise science and rehabilitation.
-Rehabilitation has embraced the International Classification of Functioning (ICF) as a useful conceptual framework to identify impairments, activity levels and participation, in addition to facilitators and barriers to the rehabilitation process (Health Organization, 2001).
+Rehabilitation has embraced the International Classification of Functioning (ICF) as a useful conceptual framework to identify impairments, activity levels and participation, in addition to facilitators and barriers to the rehabilitation process (Health Organisation, 2001).
 Movement training in neurorehabilitation can aim for restoration, adaptation, maintenance and prevention, themes likely to have relevance across all areas of physical therapy (Lennon et al., 2018).

-There is however, no clear classification system for movement training interventions that could provide an organised way of identifying and labelling the many active ingredients for training (Hart et al., 2014).
-Treatments can be listed under many labels such as; disciplines (physical therapy, exercise physiology), functions (walking, balance), symptoms (pain, tremor), body parts (knee, trunk), impairments (strengthening, cognitive training), sensory systems (vestibular, proprioceptive), techniques (mobilization, facilitation), philosophies (Tai Chi, Yoga), researched protocols (Constraint Induced Movement Therapy), equipment (Treadmill training, Robotics), orthosis/prosthesis (Splints, Braces), actions (isometric, ballistic) approaches (Action Observation, Task Specific Practice) and original concept inventors (Brunnstrom, Bobath).
+There is, however, no clear classification system for movement training interventions that could provide an organised way of identifying and labelling the many active ingredients for training (Hart et al., 2014).
+Treatments can be listed under many labels such as; disciplines (physical therapy, exercise physiology), functions (walking, balance), symptoms (pain, tremor), body parts (knee, trunk), impairments (strengthening, cognitive training), sensory systems (vestibular, proprioceptive), techniques (mobilisation, facilitation), philosophies (Tai Chi, Yoga), researched protocols (Constraint Induced Movement Therapy), equipment (Treadmill training, Robotics), orthosis/prosthesis (Splints, Braces), actions (isometric, ballistic) approaches (Action Observation, Task Specific Practice) and original concept inventors (Brunnstrom, Bobath).

 In the current climate of evidenced based learning, inconsistent labels such as these can make information dissemination very challenging.
 These problems with interdisciplinary rehabilitation terminology have been described as inevitable ‘growing pains’ which can lead to misinterpretation and conflict (Levin et al., 2009).
 Clinicians rarely use isolated interventions (Hayward et al., 2014; Kleynen et al., 2017), which creates an immediate divide between clinical practice and many singular or simple research design protocols.
 Poor intervention reporting is a common theme that limits the interpretation and implementation of research findings.
 For example, improved standards in the reporting and design of future stroke rehabilitation research has been recognised as a high priority (Bernhardt et al., 2019).
 As various clinical disciplines and research fields combine, a common language of movement training principles could help facilitate clinical reasoning, guide research toward specific problems encountered in practice (Esculier et al., 2018) and improve communication and coordination across disciplines (Hart et al., 2014).